-In this section, we present the integration of NURBS-based Isogeometric Analysis (IGA) with the lattice Boltzmann method (LBM), referred to as IGA-LBM, for solving fluid dynamics problems.
-By leveraging the smooth and high-continuity properties of B-splines and NURBS, this approach enables body-fitted parameterization while preserving the efficiency of LBM.
+In this section, we present the integration of NURBS-based Isogeometric Analysis with the lattice Boltzmann method, referred to as IGA-LBM, for solving fluid dynamics problems.
+By leveraging the smooth and high-continuity properties of B-splines and NURBS, this approach enables body-fitted parameterisation while preserving the efficiency of LBM.
 The key components of the IGA-LBM framework are discussed below.